sangmlee76/city_exploerer_api/README.md

 01-20-2021 1700PST - refactored all routes from previous labs and cleaned up code; set up for adding the new pg route for today's lab

+01-20-2021 2338PST - created db and made it persistent per instructions.
+Relied heavily on the lecture video.
+There is a bug and the app is not working properly -- requires fixing with help tomorrow.

 ## Credits and Collaborations
 <!-- Give credit (and a link) to other people or resources that helped you build this application. -->